stefbez/the-book-club/README.md

 3. Copy the URL - (https://github.com/stefbez/the-book-club.git)
 4. Using the terminal in GitPod paste the code `git clone https://github.com/stefbez/the-book-club.git`
 5. The whole repository folder, including all files are now available for use
+6. The user will be expected to create their own env.py file

 ## Credits